On Campus Learning Associate Programs

 There is a study lounge in each of the residential facilities.
 Study areas are also available in the library.
-The Student Success Center is an on campus facility that offers free tutoring and study-aid services, as well as another study area option.
+The Murphy Academic Support Center is an on campus facility that offers free tutoring and study-aid services, as well as another study area option.
 Study tables are also a stipulation placed on many student athletes that provide for a designated time and place for studying with tutoring services available.

 What kind of academic assistance is available?